consensus-shipyard/ipc/docs/guides/running.md

 ### Create some keys

-Next, let's create some cryptographic key pairs we want want to use either for accounts or validators at Genesis.
+Next, let's create some cryptographic key pairs we want to use either for accounts or validators at Genesis.

 ```shell
 mkdir test-network/keys